What Matters When Building Universal Multilingual Named Entity Recognition Models?: Loss Function Definitions

 The focal loss is then

 The focusing parameter $\gamma$ controls the down-weighting of easy examples and when $\gamma = 0$, the loss reduces to classical cross-entropy.
 The weighting factor $\alpha$ balances positive and negative examples and can be set using inverse class frequencies or tuned as a hyperparameter.
+This loss follows the idea by \citet{lin2018focallossdenseobject}.